wdporter/acim/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ---

-2.&emsp;Holiness can never be really hidden in darkness, but you can deceive yourself about it.
+2. Holiness can never be really hidden in darkness, but you can deceive yourself about it.
 ²This deception makes you fearful because you realise in your heart it *is* a deception, and you exert enormous efforts to establish its reality.
 ³The miracle sets reality where it belongs.
 ⁴Reality belongs only to spirit, and the miracle acknowledges only truth.